Finite time blow-up and global solutions for the viscoelastic wave equation with combined power-type nonlinearities: Preliminary

 and define the quadratic energy functional

-In what follows, we will recall the well-posedness results of the system \eqref{equation}. \begin{theorem}[See \cite{Guo2014hadamard}] Assume the validity of the Assumption \ref{Assumption1}, then there exists a local (in time) weak solution $u$ to (1.1) defined on the time interval $(-\infty, T]$ for some $T > 0$ depending on the initial quadratic energy \(\E(0)\).
-Furthermore, the following energy identity holds on $[0,T]$:
+In what follows, we will recall the well-posedness of problem \eqref{equation}. \begin{theorem}[See \cite{Guo2014hadamard}] Assume that Assumption \ref{Assumption1} holds.
+Then there exists a local (in time) weak solution $u$ to problem (1.1) defined on the time interval $(-\infty, T]$ for some $T>0$ depending on the initial quadratic energy $\E(0).$ Furthermore, the following energy identity holds on $[0,T]$: